-1.1 (b) Changes in financial reporting requirements
+(a) Changes in financial reporting requirements

-A number of amended standards and interpretations became applicable for the current reporting period.
+A number of amended standards and interpretations became applicable for the current reporting year.
 The Company did not have to change its accounting policies or make retrospective adjustments as a result of adopting these amendments.